S. 522: Credit Union Board Modernization Act

 S. 522 Common Questions

-Does S. 522 let credit union boards meet only 6 times a year?
+Does S. 522 let credit union boards meet just 6 times a year?

-Yes, but only for some federal credit unions.
-After the first 5 years, a credit union could hold 6 required board meetings a year if regulators give it top marks on both its overall condition and management.
+For some of them, yes.
+After its first 5 years, a federal credit union could drop to 6 required board meetings a year — but only if regulators give it top marks on both its overall condition and its management.

-How long would new federal credit unions still have to meet monthly?
+How long do new federal credit unions still have to meet monthly?

-For 5 years.
-S. 522 keeps the monthly board-meeting requirement in place during the first 5 years after a federal credit union is approved.
+Five years.
+S. 522 keeps the monthly meeting rule in place for the first 5 years after a federal credit union is chartered, no matter how it's rated.

-What ratings would a credit union need to qualify?
+What ratings does a credit union need to qualify?

-It would need both: a composite rating of 1 or 2 and a management rating of 1 or 2 under the federal supervisory rating system, or an equivalent system.
+Both a composite rating of 1 or 2 and a management rating of 1 or 2 under the federal supervisory rating system examiners already use.
+A strong score on just one isn't enough — it has to be both.

 Would quarterly board meetings still be required?

-What if a credit union has weaker ratings?
+What happens to credit unions with weaker ratings?

-Does S. 522 apply to all credit unions?
+Does S. 522 change anything for state-chartered credit unions?

 Does S. 522 spend money or create a new program?

-No. S. 522 is a rules change for board governance.
-It does not authorize new spending, create grants, or set up a new federal program.
+No. It's a governance change to how often boards meet.
+It doesn't authorize new spending, create grants, or set up any new federal program.

 Based on S. 522 bill text